 285 Special Topics in History (3 or 4 credits) The content and prerequisites for this course vary on the nature of the topic covered.

-330 Recent America, 1900 to 1945 (4 credits) This seminar is on selected political, economic, social and foreign policy problems in American history from the Progressive Movement to the end of World War II.
+330 America from 1877-1945: Gilded Age to Global War This seminar is on selected political, economic, social and foreign policy problems in American history from the Progressive Movement to the end of World War II.
 It includes supervised reading, research and group discussions.

-356 American Civil War (4 credits; Fall) This course is an intensive examination of the origins and course of the Civil War, Reconstruction, and the emergence of an industrial society on the verge of great power status.
+356 American Civil War This course is an intensive examination of the origins and course of the Civil War, Reconstruction, and the emergence of an industrial society on the verge of great power status.

 377 Labor in American History This course traces the history of labor in America and how economic, technological, and political changes have transformed the nature of work in America.
 The course readings explore industrialization, the origins and development of labor organizations, the decline of manufacturing, the rise of a service economy, and the impact of globalization on labor in America.

-389 Independent Study (4 credits) Directed in-depth reading and research is devoted to specific topics or periods in history.
-Prerequisites: approval of the adviser and Chair.
+389 Independent Study Directed in-depth reading and research is devoted to specific topics or periods in history.
+Prerequisites: Approval of the adviser and Chair.